Posts Tagged ‘royal icing’

 - Center a rack in the oven and preheat the oven to 350 degrees.
 Line two baking sheets with parchment or silicone mats.

-- Working with one packet of dough at a time, roll out the dough between sheets of plastic wrap or wax paper to a thickness of ¼ inch, lifting the plastic or paper and turning the dough over often so that it rolls evenly.
-Lift off the top sheet of plastic or paper and cut out the cookies – I used a 2-1/2 inch diameter round cookie cutter.
+- Working with one packet of dough at a time, on a clean floured surface roll out the dough evenly to a thickness of about 1/8 inch.
+Cut out the cookies – I used a 2-1/2 inch diameter round cookie cutter.
 Pull away the excess dough, saving the scraps for rerolling, and carefully lift the rounds onto the baking sheets with a spatula, leaving about 1-1/2 inches between the cookies.
 (This is a soft dough and you might have trouble peeling away the excess or lifting the cutouts; if so, cover the dough, chill it for about 15 minutes and try again.)
 After you’ve rolled and cut the second packet of dough, you can form the scraps into a disk, then chill, roll, cut and bake.

-- Bake the cookies one sheet at a time for 8-9 minutes, rotating the sheet at the midpoint.
-The cookies should feel firm, but they should not color much, if at all.
+- Bake the cookies one sheet at a time for 7-8 minutes, rotating the sheet at the midpoint.
+The cookies should feel firm, but they should not color much.
 Remove the pan from the oven and let them rest for 1 minute before carefully lifting them onto a rack to cool to room temperature.

 - Repeat with the remaining dough, cooling the baking sheets between batches.
 Allow cookies to cool completely before decorating.